couchbase/cbft/DESIGN.md

 The above work should happen before any actual node joining or rebalancing occurs.

+On cb-01, the cbft should not have been started until after node joining has completed to the point where both cb-00 and cb-01 are able to use the same Cfg (metakv) system.

-Assumption: this design assumes that once an IP address is rewritten and finalized, the IP address no longer changes for a node.
+Assumption: this design assumes that once an IP address is rewritten and finalized, the IP address no longer changes again for a node.

-An alternative design: instead of using the "bindHttp" type of approach, we could have each cbft node have a unique, generated node UUID.
-In addition, a separate mapping that allows clients (and the queryer) to translate from node UUID's to actual IP addresses would need to be managed, but that translation map can be more easilly, dynamically changed.
-This alternative design requires more cbft changes and its extra level of indirection optimizes for an uncommon case (IP address changing) so this alternative design is less favored.
+As an alternative design: instead of using the proposed "bindHttp" approach, we could have each cbft node instead have a unique, generated node UUID that isn't overloaded with networking information.
+In addition, a separate mapping that allows clients (and the queryer) to translate from logical node UUID's to actual IP addresses would need to be managed, but that translation map can be more easily, dynamically changed.
+This alternative design requires more cbft changes and its extra level of indirection optimizes for an uncommon case (IP address changing) so this alternative design isn't favored.

-## Multiple cbft nodes
+## Adding more cbft nodes

-After IP addresses are rewritten and finalized, more nodes can be added into the cbft cluster.
-Whenever cbft node cluster topology changes, the MGP will notice (due to its Cfg subscription), and it will re-plan any assignments of PIndexes to nodes.
+Since IP addresses are now being rewritten and finalized, more couchbase nodes can now be added into the cluster with the cbft service type enabled.
+As each cbft process is started on the new nodes, it registers itself into the Cfg (metakv) system.
+Whenever the cbft node cluster topology information changes, the MGP will notice (since the MGP is subscribing to Cfg changes), and the MGP will re-plan any assignments of PIndexes to the newly added cbft nodes.

-The janitors in each cbft process will notice any changed PIndex assignments (due to more Cfg subscriptions) and automatically stop/start any DCP feeds as necessary.
+The janitors running on the existing and new cbft nodes will see that the plan has changed and stop-&-start PIndexes as needed, automatically stopping/starting any DCP feeds as necessary.

-This means multiple cbft nodes are now supported; for example, the design now supports homogeneous topologies:
+This means adding more than one cbft nodes are now supported; for example, the design now supports simple, homogeneous topologies:

 * cb-00 - cbft enabled
 * cb-01 - cbft enabled